Elvis Presley as Danny Fisher, swaggering nightclub singer and high school dropout

 While Jimmy’s red windbreaker remains iconic in its own right, it was Elvis that started a long-lasting trend followed by stylish gents from Steve McQueen and Frank Sinatra to Jason Statham and Daniel Craig.

-- Sand-colored waterproof cotton Baracuta G9 “Harrington jacket” with two-button collar, zip front, slanted hand pockets with single-button flaps, and knit collar, cuffs, and waist hem
+- Sand-colored cotton Baracuta G9 zip-up blouson-style “Harrington jacket” with two-button standing collar, slanted hand pockets with single-button flaps, ribbed knit cuffs and hem, and red Fraser tartan plaid lining

 - ’50s-style long-sleeve sport shirt in dark plaid or medium blue cotton